Our team of Associates and Presenters

-Ian Kinloch is a Consultant with Aaron and Partners LLP, Solicitors in Chester, specialising in planning work.
+Ian Kinloch was formerly a Partner and later Consultant with Aaron and Partners LLP, Solicitors in Chester, specialising in planning work.
 Before going into private practice he worked in local government for many years in North East England and North Wales.
 Ian is a Legal Member of the RTPI.
 He has extensive experience of public inquiry work in both the public and private sectors and is involved in TRA's in-house training for Public Inquiries.

 Jed Griffiths is Principal of Griffiths Environmental Planning.
 A specialist on environmental planning issues, he established his own consultancy following many years working for Hertfordshire County Council and East Sussex County Council.
 He is a member of the RTPI Council and Management Board; and was RTPI President in 1995.
 As a Senior Associate of TRA he is especially experienced in Councillor training, having delivered in excess of 500 training sessions.

 John Mattocks spent 14 years as a local government planning officer (including 10 years in Wales) before becoming a Planning Inspector in 1985.
 He retired as a full-time Inspector in March 2010 and now provides specialist advisory services on the development plan process.
 In his time as a full-time Inspector he focused mainly on development plan work, presiding at many Local Plan Inquiries in England and Wales as well as serving as the inspector panel member at Structure Plan Examinations in Public and at two English regional examinations.
 He was a Principal Planning Inspector for 11 years and was at the forefront of developments in the examination of DPDs.
 He issued one of the very first reports under the 2004 Act, finding the Lichfield Core Strategy unsound.
 Since retirement in 2008 he has continued to work part-time for the Inspectorate undertaking local plan examinations for PINS until 2016.